 Closing your eyes and imagining this country will probably conjure up images of docile elephants, elaborately decorated with gold and brightly coloured fabrics; swaying palms, crashing surf and warm seas; pretty tea plantations and hot, fiery curries.
 Sri Lanka is all this, and so much more….. and much of it eminently sketchable.
 Within this small island lies much variety in terms of scenery and climate as well as cultural and religious diversity.
 Ancient and modern Buddhist, Hindu and even Christian monuments can be found, along with world-class national parks which are home to populations of wild elephant, leopards, crocodiles and various monkeys along with a striking number of birds.
 While we are unlikely to find an opportunity to sketch these desirable yet elusive subjects, the knowledge of their presence helps complete the vivid pictorial atmosphere and we will not be short of inspiration during our time here.

 From the hot, sultry south where mile after mile of deserted, coconut-fringed, golden sands demand to be strolled upon to the cooler, misty green highlands complete with tumbling waterfalls; from colourful fishing boats to fascinating temples, the only dilemma is how to squeeze it all into one visit.
 Be warned… Sri Lanka’s charms are addictive and your first visit may well not be your last!

-- Months: January/February
+- Months: December, January, February

 - Duration: 10 nights from Colombo